 The human brain is a complex organ that remains a mystery unto itself.
 While the common myth that we only use ten percent of our brain still prevails, valuable insight on the matter proclaims we actually use much more than that.
-“We use virtually every part of the brain, and the brain is active almost all the time.
+“We use virtually every part of the brain, and [most of] the brain is active almost all the time.
 Let’s put it this way: the brain represents three percent of the body’s weight and uses twenty percent of the body’s energy,” explains neurologist Barry Gordon at Johns Hopkins School of Medicine in Baltimore.

 That fact makes the idea of someone living functionally with only ten percent of their brain intact truly mind-boggling.
 But a French man who lives a relatively normal, healthy life is doing just that.
 Despite missing 90 percent of his brain, the man isn’t mentally disabled.
 The case has been puzzling scientists for nearly a decade.
 Though researchers found he had a low IQ of 75, he was working as a civil servant and was also married with two children.
 The man is challenging the way we understand consciousness, which begs the question: How can someone without the majority of their neurons still be aware of themselves and their surroundings?
 Being aware of one’s existence remains a confusing subject, with research still fairly thin.
 Yet, since we do know awareness is somehow based in the brain, this man’s abilities are truly confounding.